DHBW-Inf20/SUDOKUH/README.md

 On the top there is the information panel: in here you can see relevant information such as the playing time or wether the solution is correct or not (depends on the category).

-On the right top corner there also is the home-button.
-Clicking on this button will bring you back to the home menu.
-All actions taken in the games will be deleted.
+On the right top corner there also is the home-button and the play-again-button.
+Clicking on the home-button will bring you back to the home menu.
+Clicking on the play-again-button will reopen the same game category with the same settings.
+In both cases all actions taken in the games will be deleted.

 ## Categories
 ### Play Sudoku